The following command-line tools are available to automate configuration tasks during deployment of your CloudGen Firewall.

 Microsoft Azure Virtual WAN Connection

-To execute the connection to Microsoft Azure Virtual WAN manually via a Commend Line Interface script.
+Use the commands presented here to establish a connection to Microsoft Azure Virtual WAN manually via a commend-line interface script.
 The script will also start the connection daemon.

 Usage: /opt/phion/bin/connectToAzureVWAN [tenant_id] [client_id] [client_secret] [subscription_id] [ng_user] [ng_password] [vwan_name]